gotenigo/JavaBlockchain/README.md

 # BlockChain Implementation with Java.
 In this project, we will demonstrate the power of the Blockchain by implementing simple decentralized  Blockchain in Java.
+The consensus Algorithm used here will be a variant of Pow (Proof Of Work).

 ## What Is A Blockchain ?